btoone/homebin/README.md

 # Installation #

+Get the code

     cd ~/bin
     git clone git://github.com/btoone/homebin

+Install vcprompt from source

+    ./vcprompt-install    # requires mercurial

+Create the symlinks to the scripts in your `~/bin` directory

     rake install

-The rake task will create symlinks for the scripts in your `~/bin` directory.